notheowner/quickhash/README.md

 # quickhash
-Inspired by the Pokemon Atlas All-In-One
+Inspired by the Pokemod Atlas All-In-One

 ## DO NOT MESSAGE ME OR OTHERS QUESTIONS ABOUT THIS!
 YOU ARE ON YOUR OWN!!